Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Parametric Inference Framework for Diffusion Processes

 The class $F$ can be thought of as the domain of definition of the estimation procedure, in the sense that it typically contains all processes such that the estimated value exists in the limit as $\lambda\rightarrow 0$.
 Moreover, it is natural to require that $X\in F$, as it is not possible to estimate $\theta$ accurately using the methodology $\Lambda_\lambda$ otherwise.
-Then the second consistency concept given below links the limiting value $\Lambda(X)$ to the parameter $\theta$. \begin{definition}[Model Consistency] Let $X$ be the solution to \eqref{eq:sde:param:est:generic} associated with parameter $\theta\in\Theta$.
-A numerically consistent estimation procedure $\Lambda_\lambda$ for $\theta$ is called \emph{model consistent} if $\Lambda(X) = \theta$ in probability. \end{definition}
+The second consistency concept given below then links the limiting value $\Lambda(X)$ to the sought-after parameter $\theta$. \begin{definition}[Model Consistency] Let $X$ be the solution to \eqref{eq:sde:param:est:generic} associated with parameter $\theta\in\Theta$.
+A numerically consistent estimation procedure $\Lambda_\lambda$ for $\theta$ is called \emph{model consistent}, if $\Lambda(X) \equiv \lim_{\lambda\rightarrow 0}\Lambda_\lambda(X) = \theta$ in probability. \end{definition}

-\begin{remark} The notion of a consistent estimation procedure commonly used in the mathematical statistics literature (see, e.g., \cite{Lehmann1998,vanderVaart2000}) is a special case of the consistency concept introduced in Definition \ref{def:model:cons}.
+\begin{remark} The notion of a consistent estimation procedure commonly used in the mathematical statistics literature is a special case of the consistency concept introduced in Definition \ref{def:model:cons}.
 To see this, we assume that the estimation procedure $\Lambda_\lambda$ depends only on the number of observations, that is $1/\lambda$ denotes the number of available observations.
-Furthermore we assume that $\Lambda_\lambda$ is numerically consistent for class $F = \{X\}$.
-Then model consistency of $\Lambda_\lambda$ in view of Definition \ref{def:model:cons} coincides with the consistency concept used in mathematical statistics.
-The reason for considering a more general consistency concept here is that we will also be concerned with additional approximation errors, which influence the convergence, as well as perturbations to the input $X$. \end{remark}
+Furthermore, we assume that $\Lambda_\lambda$ is numerically consistent for class $F = \{X\}$.
+Then model consistency of $\Lambda_\lambda$ in view of Definition \ref{def:model:cons} coincides with the consistency concept used in mathematical statistics; see, e.g., \cite{Lehmann1998,vanderVaart2000}.
+The reason for considering a more general consistency concept here is that we will also be concerned with additional approximation errors as well as perturbations to the input $X$, both of which will influence the convergence. \end{remark}